Holistic Treatments for Gum Disease

 Periodontitis

-Destructive Inflammatory Disease Periodontal (Gum) disease is the natural progression of gingivitis.
-Periodontal disease is a hidden danger, not only to your teeth but also to your overall health because it is virtually pain-free.
+Destructive Inflammatory Disease Periodontal (Gum) disease or periodontitis is the natural progression of gingivitis.
+Periodontal disease is a hidden danger, not only to your teeth but also to your overall health, because it is virtually pain-free.
 Periodontitis is the leading cause of tooth loss in adults.
 According to recent findings from the Center for Disease Control and Prevention (CDC), half of American aged 30 or older have periodontitis.
 This equals approximately 64.7 million Americans.
 Your daily oral hygiene routine is your best defense against periodontal disease, but if you suffer from bleeding gums, receding gum, or loose teeth due to any form of gum disease, you need to immediately receive professional dental care.
 Although it cannot be cured, gum disease can be controlled with dental treatments such as gum therapy, ozone therapy, and Periolase LANAP®.

 Do You Know What Type of Gum You Have?